ICanBoogie/CLDR/README.md

 // Monday, Tuesday, Friday, and Saturday
 ```

-> **Note:** You can also obtained a list formatter, or format a list from the repository.
+> **Note:** You can also obtain a list formatter, or format a list from the repository.

 ```php
 <?php